Glory Grant: Fictional character biography

 When first introduced, Glory Grant is pursuing a modeling career and meets Daily Bugle photographer Peter Parker who has just moved into her Lower West Side apartment building.
 They then become fast friends.
 When Glory is looking for work, Peter brought her to the Daily Bugle where the publisher J. Jonah Jameson has been going through secretaries since the departure of his long-time secretary Betty Brant.
 She works for Jameson and, later, Robbie Robertson who becomes editor-in-chief.

-Grant falls in love with a gang boss named Eduardo Lobo.
-He and his brother Carlos wage a gang war against the Kingpin, and he uses Glory to access the Daily Bugle's research files on the Kingpin.
+Grant falls in love with gang boss Eduardo Lobo.
+He and his brother Carlos wage a gang war against the Kingpin, and he uses Glory to access the Daily Bugles research files on the Kingpin.
 However, he falls in love with her, and Glory is conflicted over the romance.
 Peter suggests she follow her heart.
 When Eduardo ends up battling Spider-Man, Glory shoots and kills Eduardo with a silver bullet.
 Spider-Man thanks her but she reveals that she was aiming at Spider-Man, having followed her heart as Peter suggested.

 Despite Glory harboring a deep resentment for Spider-Man, he helps her and government agent Shotgun against the late voodoo witch Calypso, who spiritually possesses Grant long enough to engineer a scheme that brings Calypso fully back from the dead.

 When Jameson becomes Mayor of Manhattan, Grant becomes one of his aides, appearing with him at the Raft on the day of Alistair Smythe's execution.
 However, she later quit his administration when she saw that Jameson would never end his personal vendetta against Spider-Man.

 Other versions

 Marvel Noir

-An alternate universe variant of Glory Grant appears in the Marvel Noir story Spider-Man: Eyes Without a Face.
+An alternate universe version of Glory Grant appears in the Marvel Noir story Spider-Man: Eyes Without a Face.
 This version is the girlfriend of Robbie Robertson.

 Spider-Gwen

-An alternate universe variant of Glory Grant from Earth-65 appears in Spider-Gwen.
+An alternate universe version of Glory Grant from Earth-65 appears in Spider-Gwen.
 This version is a teenager, friend of Gwen Stacy, and member of a band called the Mary Janes.